Prosserc/python_chess/README.md

 1. Swaps (pawn promotion);
 2. Castling;
-3. En Passant restrictions around only one opportunity to take???
-4. Draw Rules:
+3. Draw Rules:
    1. King not in check, has not move and cannot?
    2. After 50 moves without a pawn being moved or peice being taken (50 move rule);
-5. Help menu
+4. Help menu

 Left to do on basic chess engine (for one player mode):
 ------------------------------------------------------